 Although this can be really embarrassing to someone going through foreclosure, it’s actually a very important protection for consumers.

 Back before US law required a notice of default, people were sometimes foreclosed on without any warning.

 In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
-It’s even happened around Renton.
+It’s even happened around Kent.